 - Having a change in insurance status

-Whatever the reason, employees have 90 days after they lose eligibility to submit expenses for reimbursement.
+Whatever the reason, employees have 90 days after they lose eligibility to submit medical expenses for reimbursement.

-However, in order to qualify for reimbursement, the employee must have incurred the expense during the time they were still eligible for the HRA.
+However, to receive reimbursement amounts, the employee must have incurred the expense when they were still eligible for the HRA.

 Reimbursement deadlines for after the plan year ends

 Finally, there are deadlines for when employers can submit reimbursements to employees after the plan year ends.
 Similar to when they lose eligibility, employees have up to 90 days to submit medical expenses for reimbursement after a benefit year ends.
 This grace period is known as a runout period.

 An employee must have incurred the expense during the benefit year to qualify for reimbursements.